cdapio/coopr/coopr-docs/docs/source/installation/provisioner-config.rst

      - Description
    * - provisioner.server.uri
      - http://localhost:55054
-     - URI of server to connect to.
+     - URI of server to connect to
    * - provisioner.bind.ip
      - 0.0.0.0
-     - Local IP provisioner should listen on.
+     - Local IP provisioner should listen on
    * - provisioner.bind.port
      - 55056
-     - Local Port provisioner should listen on.
+     - Local Port provisioner should listen on
    * - provisioner.register.ip
      -
-     - Routable IP for the server to call back to this provisioner's API.
-If left empty, the provisioner will attempt to auto-detect.
+     - Routable IP for the server to call back to this provisioner's API; if left empty, the provisioner will attempt to auto-detect
    * - provisioner.data.dir
      - /var/coopr/data/provisioner/data
      - Provisioner storage directory for plugin data resources